DinkyTesla/SoftwareUniversity/README.md

 # SoftwareUniversity
-My Tasks exercises in C#
+My Tasks exercises in C#, JS and DB